2025–26 NHL transactions

-The following is a list of all team-to-team transactions that have occurred in the National Hockey League for the 2025–26 NHL season.
+The following is a list of all team-to-team transactions that occurred in the National Hockey League for the 2025–26 NHL season.
 It lists which team each player has been traded to, signed by, or claimed by, and for which player(s) or draft pick(s), if applicable.
 Players who have retired or that have had their contracts terminated are also listed.

-The 2025–26 NHL trade deadline will be on March 6, 2026.
+The 2025–26 NHL trade deadline was on March 6, 2026.
 Players traded or claimed off waivers after that date were not eligible to play in the 2026 Stanley Cup playoffs.